vasilakisfil/Introspected-REST/README.md

 Some people call such APIs AI-driven APIs, or autonomous APIs but it's all about **evolvability**.
 If you can design an architecture style that is **evolvable** yest simple enough and applies/does not break to our current Internet's protocols (like HTTP) then none can accuse you of using it.
+RPC-based, hypermedia-based, whatever-driven, if it's evolvable and convinces us of using it (like it's very simple) then none can accuse you about your API architecture.
+Apparently people want want (from our experience with REST) first simplicity and then evolvability.
+When we say evolvability, we mean without touching/breaking the clients.
-At the moment we have only REST though.
+At the moment we have only REST though which is evolvable but not simple.
+IT's complex.